59-11-4, Kadiyala Venkaiah Street Gayatrinagar Vijayawada - 520008

 For abortion and for therapeutic indications-one injection.
 For controlled breeding - Veterinarians and their client dairy and beef producers should select the controlled breeding program (A, B, or C) which is appropriate for the existing circumstances and management practices.

-• Observing animals for a return to estrus (especially during the third week after injection) and inseminating or hand mating animals returning to estrus
+• Observing animals for a return to estrus (especially during the third week after injection) and inseminating or hand mating animals returning to estrus, or

 • Turning in clean-up bull(s) 7 to 8 days after the last injection to cover any animal returning to estrus.